Understanding Your PayPal Working Capital Loan Offer

 PayPal Working Capital Basics

-Assuming you’re approved for funds, PayPal will let you customize your loan offer in a couple different ways: you can choose your borrowing amount and your repayment percentage.
+If you’re approved for funds, PayPal will let you customize your loan offer in a couple of different ways: you can choose your borrowing amount and your repayment percentage.

-In total, you can borrow up to 25% of your annual PayPal sales.
-For example, if you made $200K in the last year, you would be eligible for a maximum of $50K.
-The most you can borrow for your first loan is $97K, and the maximum for subsequent loans is $125K, but you’ll only be eligible for that much money if you have a fair amount of annual sales.
+In total, you can borrow up to 35% of your annual PayPal sales.
+For example, if you made $200,000 in the last year, you would be eligible for a maximum of $70,000.
+The most you can borrow for your first two loans is $125,000, and the maximum for subsequent loans is $200,000.

 In addition to choosing your borrowing amount, you get to choose your repayment percentage.
-You can choose to have between 10% – 30% of every sale go toward repaying your loan.
+You can choose to have between 10% and 30% of every sale go toward repaying your loan.
 Obviously, the larger the percentage, the faster you’ll repay your loan.
-Regardless, PPWC differs from traditional loans because your payments will fluctuate with your cash flow—you don’t have to worry about repaying more than you’re currently making.
+Regardless, PPWC differs from traditional loans because your payments will fluctuate with your cash flow — you don’t have to worry about repaying more than you’re currently making.

 Obviously, a loan with a low repayment percentage has a higher fee than a loan with a high repayment percentage.
 Overall, the fee for a loan with a lower borrowing amount is also lower.
 In the first example, the fee for borrowing at a 30% repayment rate is about 5.6% of the borrowing amount.
 In the second example, the fee for borrowing at a 30% repayment rate is about 12.3% of the borrowing amount.